serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 ### ♦️

 Once installed the framework, here is how the rows of the spreadsheet can be accessed.
-Each row is an array of cells, this operation can throw several kind of errors that can be handled.
+Each row is an array of cells, this operation can throw several kinds of errors that can be handled.
 ```swift
 import CoreXLSX
 // ...